Quantitative Finance (Master of Commerce)

 The following information is for students who commenced study or transferred into the Master of Commerce from 2012 or students who commenced study in 2011 and wish to follow these requirements for a specialisation.
 All other students should refer to the information set out below under Information for pre-2012 continuing students.

-To be awarded a specialisation in Quantitative Finance, students complete five units of study (30 credit points), comprising:
+To be awarded a specialisation in Quantitative Finance, students complete units of study totalling 36 credit points, comprising:

-(i) two foundational units of study (12 credit points), as follows:
+(i) 12 credit points in foundational units of study, as follows:

-(ii) two compulsory units of study (12 credit points), as follows:
+(ii) 12 credit points in compulsory advanced units of study, as follows:

-(ii) two elective units of study (12 credit points) selected from the following units:
+(ii) 12 credit points in elective advanced units of study selected from the following units:

 - FINC6005 Advanced Asset Pricing